SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| Put in a vent | You will be able to put in a vent.
-| You can set whether the view will be the same as the imposter's view.
-| After the specified task is completed, the jackal's name turns blue.
+| Is Check Jackal | After the specified task is completed, the jackal's name turns blue.
 You can also see the job
-title.
-| Normal Tasks | You can set the number of normal tasks until jackals can be checked.
+| Common Tasks | You can set the number of normal tasks until jackals can be checked.
 | Long Tasks | You can set the number of long tasks until you can see jackals.
 | Short Tasks | You can set the number of short tasks until you can check jackals.
-| If the result of the calculation of the task amount is a fraction, it will be rounded down.
+| Amount of tasks that will be able to be checked (of all tasks) | If the result of the calculation of the task amount is a fraction, it will be rounded down.
+| Use Vent | You will be able to put in a vent.
+| Impostor Light | You can set whether the view will be the same as the imposter's view.

 -----------------------
 ## God
 ### Third camp
 You can see everyone's position. <br>
 Surviving to the end is a solo victory. <br> SuperHostRoles support
 -----------------------
 ## Egoist
 ### Third camp
 A third camp position that counts as an imposter but has different win conditions. <br> You will not be killed by your allies. but will be affected by sabotage. <br>.